AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/DeleteObject.md

 When you call the DeleteObject operation, take note of the following items:

--   You must have write permissions on the object to be deleted.
+-   You must have write permissions on the object that you want to delete.
 -   HTTP status code 204 is returned when the DeleteObject operation succeeds, regardless of whether the object exists.
 -   If the object you want to delete is a symbolic link, the DeleteObject operation deletes only the symbolic link but not the content that the link directs to.